Add, Subtract, Multiply, Divide in Word Problems? Beyond Key Words

 Combine operations as needed

-If you see more than one of these types of relationships, that may well mean you need to use more than one operation!
+If you see more than one of these types of relationships, you might need to use more than one operation!
 For example, you may have one part of a part-part-whole that is itself made up of same-sized groups, which would mean combining addition and multiplication.
 Or you may find that some portion was taken away, with the remaining part being split into equal groups: subtraction and division!
 Take the focus away from the numbers, look for the relationships among the nouns in the problem, not the quantities, and choose your operations with confidence and with a whole lot less guessing.

 You’ve Got This!